RORK LABJP

 When I first used Rork Max's SwiftUI native generation, my initial reaction was "this is further along than I expected."
 My second reaction, about twenty minutes later, was "and here's exactly where it stops."

-I've been building smartphone apps independently since 2013, and today I maintain a portfolio including Beautiful HD Wallpapers and Ukiyo-e Wallpapers — iOS apps with over 50 million cumulative downloads.
-I just shipped v2.1.0 in May 2026, fixing a RecyclerView IndexOutOfBoundsException on the Android side that affected 50+ users over 28 days and a Glide 5.0.5 + AGP 9.x Java 8 Supplier crash that was silently taking out Android 6.0.1 users.
+The four wallpaper and healing apps I still run solo have been through partial UIKit-to-SwiftUI migration, AdMob mediation, and StoreKit 2 — all of it in front of real users.
+I shipped v2.1.0 in May 2026, fixing a RecyclerView IndexOutOfBoundsException on the Android side that affected 50+ users over 28 days and a Glide 5.0.5 + AGP 9.x Java 8 Supplier crash that was silently taking out Android 6.0.1 users.
+The only advantage I bring to this test is that the answer key already exists in my own repository.

 With that context, I decided to test Rork Max's SwiftUI generation against features that actually exist in my production apps.
 Same requirements, real benchmark, honest results.